 photo credit: Heather Mull

 She has received artist residencies from the The Writers’ Colony at Dairy Hollow, Ucross Foundation, Atlantic Center for the Arts, and Virginia Center for the Creative Arts, as well as a Tennessee Williams Scholarship from Sewanee Writers’ Conference.
+Other honors include a “Writing Pittsburgh” fellowship from Creative Nonfiction, an individual artist fellowship from Pennsylvania Council on the Arts, multiple PA Partners in the Arts grants, a two-year Arts Experience Initiative grant from the Heinz Endowments, and an Artistic Vibrancy Award from The Greater Pittsburgh Arts Council as well as two City of Pittsburgh Proclamations for her work in the literary community.
 In 2006, she was honored as one of Pittsburgh’s “40 under 40.”
-She has also received an individual artist fellowship from Pennsylvania Council on the Arts, multiple PA Partners in the Arts grants, and an Artistic Vibrancy Award from The Greater Pittsburgh Arts Council as well as two City of Pittsburgh Proclamations for her work in the literary community.

 For ten years, Sherrie served as artistic director and co-founder of the Gist Street Reading Series.
 For six years, she worked as Associate Curator of Education at the Frick Art & Historical Center.
 For five years, she was Assistant Editor of Western Pennsylvania History magazine at the Heinz History Center.
+For three years she co-directed The Chautauqua Writers’ Festival with Phil Terman and Lori Jakiela.
 She has also worked as a professional baker in both New Hampshire and California.
-Sherrie serves on the advisory boards for Braddock Avenue Books and Words Without Walls.
-She recently joined The Chautauqua Writers’ Festival staff as co-director with Phil Terman and Lori Jakiela, and she is fiction editor at Burnside Review.